zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

 ## Create an EC2 instance with Python Boto3

-Use a Python script to implement the steps above.
+Use a Python script to implement the steps above (steps 1-6 and 8 are required, step 7 is optional).
 Refer to [page](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html) for details.

 **NOTE**: When you are done, log into the EC2 console and terminate the instances you created.